How Do I Set Up a Payment Plan with the IRS

 What is an IRS payment plan?

-An IRS payment plan is an agreement that people make with the IRS to pay their taxes.
+An IRS payment plan is an agreement that people make with the IRS to pay their back taxes.
 Usually, when you file your tax return, you send the amount you owe with the return, but this isn’t possible if you can’t afford the bill.
 Payment plans let you spread the payments out over months or years.

 There are a few different payment plans that you can set up, each with various features and pros and cons.